pazsea/day-time-interval-function/README.md

 **2.** Create the option variable.

- Write you timezone and time format.
-This package supports both 24/12 hour.
+ Write your timezone and time format.
+This package supports both 24 and 12 hour format.

    ```shell
    const options = {